mdbaker65/1901_Byrne/01_Background.md

 # Samples received:

 # Concentration of RNA samples determined by Tape Station and provided by the customer.
-Customer provided 50ul RNA with a total mass of 1ug.
+Customer provided 50ul RNA with a total mass of 1ug for both samples.
 Used entire aliquot for library prepartation.